 The survival clause serves to ensure a degree of stability and legal certainty for investors that entered into an investment with the knowledge that certain protections existed at the international level.
-It also ensures that those protections cannot be peremptorily revoked.
+It also ensures that those protections cannot be peremptorily revoked with immediate effect.
 Most importantly, the survival clause applies to both substantive provisions and dispute settlement clauses of IIAs.
 Therefore, an investor would be able to bring a claim under a BIT even after its termination.
+22